 To better serve our visitors, we use technology commonly referred to as "cookies" to track new and returning visitor actions on Globalwaters.org.
 They are used to track the way visitors use our site so we may continually improve the experience.
 These cookies do not capture personally identifiable information, such as your name or email, or track interactions outside of Globalwaters.org.

 Globalwaters.org uses a third-party analytics provider (currently Google Analytics) to analyze data from cookies.
 The third-party analytics provider does not receive personally identifiable information through these cookies and is prohibited from combining, matching or cross-referencing Globalwaters.org information with any other information.
 We have also limited the provider’s ability to see your full IP address (a process known as “IP masking”).

 If you are concerned about the potential use of the information gathered from your computer by cookies, you can remove or block the use of web measurement and customization technologies by changing the setting of your browser to block cookies as described here.

-In order to manage email subscription lists, we retain the names and email addresses of our email subscribers, as well as other information they may have shared with us (job title, organization), logs of emails we send, and automatically generated email data used to improve our email communications.
-This automatically generated email data (generated through simple tools such as “pixel tags” and link redirects) includes:
+In order to manage email subscription lists we use a third-party provider, Mailchimp, to retain the names and email addresses of our email subscribers and other information they may have shared with us such as job title and organization.
+We also keep automatically generated email data used to improve our email communications, which may include:

 USAID and the Globalwaters team maintain official pages or accounts on some third-party websites such as Facebook and Twitter in order to better engage with the our online audience.
 Your activity on those sites is governed by the third-party website’s security and privacy policies.
 Users of third-party sites often share information with the general public, user community, and/or the third-party operating the site and should review the privacy policies of those sites before using them.
 You should also adjust privacy settings on your account on any third-party site to match your preferences.